-Change the conditions: range 4000-650 cm-1.
+Conditions: range 4500-450 cm $^{-1}$.

-Capture the background on air (1 scan) with the two KBr or NaCl pellets.
+Capture the background on air (4 scans) with the two KBr or NaCl pellets.
 Why do we have to perform a background again?

-Measure the energy of the IR beam before and after you place the accessory.
+Measure the IR beam's energy before and after placing the accessory.